15 Free DIY Computer Desk Plans You Can Build Today

 If you’re looking for a model with an even more rustic design, the 1×3 Sawhorse Desk from Ana White could be the desk that you’re looking for.
 It makes use of a pine project panel and strand lumber, so you could pick up and assemble the parts for this desk in as little as an afternoon.

 Like the previous model, it’s not tied to its country appearance and could be painted in shades of white, black, or even seafoam to give it a softer appearance.
 To learn more about this design, check it out at Ana White’s website.

-See also: our favorite store-bought sawhorses in 2020.
+See also: our favorite store-bought sawhorses of the year.